-Fifty new Fellows are elected to RAEng every year and the Academy is: - A charity: delivering public benefit from engineering excellence and technology innovation. - National Academy: providing progressive leadership for engineering and technology, and independent expert advice to government, in the UK and beyond. - A Fellowship: bringing together an unrivalled community of leading business people, entrepreneurs, innovators and academics from every part of engineering and technology. www.raeng.org.uk
+RAEng has almost 1,700 Fellows and the Academy is: - A charity: delivering public benefit from engineering excellence and technology innovation. - National Academy: providing progressive leadership for engineering and technology, and independent expert advice to government, in the UK and beyond. - A Fellowship: bringing together an unrivalled community of leading business people, entrepreneurs, innovators and academics from every part of engineering and technology. www.raeng.org.uk